nbarbettini/Intro-Web-Series/Day 3/README.md

 </body>
 ```

 We put some javascript right on the web page.
-We will not do this for long.
+We will not do this for long--it belongs in a separate file.
 You notice that the entered name is shown in an alert box.

 Now add the next line before the final </script> tag.
 ```html
     document.getElementById("welcome").innerHTML = "Welcome to Thimble, "+name;
 ```
-Now, you hopefully saw the name appear in the welcome message.
+Now, you hopefully saw the name appear at the end of the welcome message.
 We used a **function** called `getElementById` to hunt down the welcome message in the web page (also called the **document**) and change it.
 Cool, huh.
-(Notice that the html had to name the welcome element by id="welcome".
-In earlier weeks we might have given it an id to apply a style.
+(Notice that the html had to name the welcome element by ```id="welcome"```.
+In earlier weeks we might have given it an id or class to apply a style.

 ## Loops